US Spy Suspect Whelan Successfully Undergoes Surgery In Moscow - Brother - UrduPoint

 US Spy Suspect Whelan Successfully Undergoes Surgery In Moscow - Brother

-WASHINGTON (UrduPoint News / Sputnik - 29th May, 2020) US spy suspect Paul Whelan, detained in Russia on charges of espionage, has undergone a hernia surgery at the Sklifosofsky Institute in Moscow, his brother David Whelan said on Friday in a statement obtained by Sputnik.
+MOSCOW/WASHINGTON (UrduPoint News / Sputnik - 29th May, 2020) US spy suspect Paul Whelan, detained in Russia on charges of espionage, has undergone hernia surgery at the Sklifosofsky Institute in Moscow, his brother David Whelan said on Friday in a statement obtained by Sputnik.

 "The surgery was successful and he will be transferred back to Lefortovo today," David Whelan said.

-The Russian Foreign Ministry informed the US embassy on Thursday evening that Whelan, who is imprisoned in Lefortovo jail, experiences "severe abdominal pain," the statement added.
+The Russian Foreign Ministry informed the US embassy on Thursday evening that Whelan, who is imprisoned in the Lefortovo jail, was experiencing "severe abdominal pain," the statement added.

 "We hope that the prison will take steps so that Paul doesn't face any other health emergencies," the brother said.